 NOTE: This is an internal DSP scalar applied ahead of all other signal processing.
 It does not change gain ahead of the ADC.
 For that purpose use the PA (preamp) or RA (receive attenuation) commands.

 RO\$ (RIT/XIT Offset)

-SET/RESP format: ROsnnnn; where s is +/-, and nnnn is 0-9999.
-If XIT is turned on, it uses the same offset as the transmit VFO.
+SET/RESP format: RO\$snnnn; where s is +/-, and nnnn is 0-9999 Hz.